irisdean/5e_java/DungeonsAndDragons/src/dnd5e/resources/spells/SPELL_DOC.md

 Top Line: The identifier for the spell file.

-Line 2: The spell level (0 for cantrips), followed by type following this format:
+Line 2: The 4 bit spell level (0 for cantrips), followed by type following this format (4 bits):

 - Conjuration: 1
 - Necromancy: 2